iwhp/gateapi-csharp/docs/FuturesApi.md

             var settle = "usdt";  // string | Settle currency
             var contract = "BTC_USDT";  // string | Futures contract
             var xGateExptime = "1689560679123";  // string | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected (optional) var side = "ask";  // string | Specify all buy orders or all sell orders, both are included if not specified.
-Set to bid, set to ask to cancel all sell ordersspecified.
-Set to bid, set to ask to cancel all sell ordersspecified.
-Set to bid, set to ask to cancel all sell orders (optional)
+Set to bid to cancel all buy orders, set to ask to cancel all sell orders (optional) var excludeReduceOnly = false;  // bool? | Whether to exclude reduce-only orders (optional)  (default to false) var text = "cancel by user";  // string | Remark for order cancellation (optional)

             try
             {
-                // Cancel all orders with 'open' status List<FuturesOrder> result = apiInstance.CancelFuturesOrders(settle, contract, xGateExptime, side);
+                // Cancel all orders with 'open' status List<FuturesOrder> result = apiInstance.CancelFuturesOrders(settle, contract, xGateExptime, side, excludeReduceOnly, text);
                 Debug.WriteLine(result);
             }
             catch (GateApiException e)